Effects of quantum fluctuations on the low-energy collective modes of two-dimensional superfluid Fermi gases from the BCS to the Bose Limit

 The different $\chi$ coefficients defined in this equation are shown in Fig.~\ref{fig:three}(a) as a function of interaction parametrized by the ratio $x = \mu/\vert \Delta \vert$.
 They are explicitly given by $\chi_{\theta\theta}=4\pi, \, \chi_{\theta\lambda}=2\pi(-x+\sqrt{1+x^2})/|\Delta|, \, \chi^\vq_{\lambda\lambda}=\hbar^2\pi\sqrt{1+x^2}/2m|\Delta|$, and $\chi^\omega_{\lambda\lambda}=\pi/|\Delta|^2$.
 Most notably, the solid red line in Fig.~\ref{fig:three}(a) shows $\chi_{\theta\lambda}$, which controls the coupling between phase and modulus.
 Notice that $\chi_{\theta \lambda}$ is large in the Bose regime $(\mu/\vert \Delta \vert \ll -1 )$, indicating that phase and modulus are strongly mixed, while it is negligible in the BCS regime $(\mu/\vert \Delta \vert \gg 1)$, showing that phase and modulus are essentially decoupled.
 For $\omega > 0$, the pole of $\left[ M(\vert {\bf q} \vert, \omega)\right]^{-1}$ occurs at $\omega_{\bf q} = c \vert {\bf q} \vert$, with

-where $c$ is the speed of sound.
+where $c$ is the sound velocity associated with the broken U(1) symmetry.
 This expression includes modulus and phase fluctuations of the order parameter, and explicitly illustrates the dependence of $c$ on $\mu$.
-In Fig.~\ref{fig:three}(b), we show the behavior of $c/v_F$ at three levels of approximation: the dotted green line includes only phase fluctuations, the dashed blue line includes phase and modulus fluctuations with the saddle point value of $\mu$, while the solid red line includes phase and modulus fluctuations with a self-consistent Gaussian fluctuation value of $\mu$.
-It is clear that the first two levels of approximation~\cite{Marini1998,Salasnich2013} give completely unphysical results, in particular predicting the constant value $c=v_F/\sqrt{2}$ for any coupling in the saddle point approximation, as quoted in the literature~\cite{Marini1998, Salasnich2013}.
-However, we show here that the inclusion of phase and modulus fluctuations with the correct $\mu$ leads to the appropriate behavior of $c$ both in the Bose and BCS limits, leading to physical results in excellent agreement to recent experiments of 2D fermions in a box potential~\cite{Henning2020,Lompe2021}.
+In Fig.~\ref{fig:three}(b), we show the behavior of $c/v_F$ at three levels of approximation: the dotted green line includes only phase fluctuations, the dashed blue line includes phase and modulus fluctuations with the saddlepoint value of $\mu$, while the solid red line includes phase and modulus fluctuations with a selfconsistent Gaussian fluctuation value of $\mu$.
+It is clear that the first two levels of approximation~\cite{Marini1998,Salasnich2013} give completely unphysical results, in particular predicting the constant value $c=v_F/\sqrt{2}$ for any coupling in the saddlepoint approximation, as quoted in the literature~\cite{Marini1998, Salasnich2013}.
+However, we show here that the inclusion of phase and modulus fluctuations with the correct $\mu$ leads to the appropriate behavior of $c$ both in the Bose and BCS limits, giving results that are surprisingly close to the experimentally measured isentropic sound velocity~\cite{Henning2020}, that is typically a good estimate for Landau's first sound.

+The sound mode arising from the broken U(1) symmetry should not be confused with Landau's first or second sound~\cite{Landau1941USSR}, as they are fundamentally different.
+Our $T = 0$ microscopic collective mode can be directly observed in measurements of the dynamic structure factor, and exists in the collisionless regime.
+Conversely, first and second sound result from a phenomenological decomposition of the superfluid into two components, and exist only in the hydrodynamic regime~\cite{Martin1964, Martin1965}.
+In clarifying the difference between the broken-U(1) and Landau's first sound, we show that Landau's first sound velocity is always larger than $c$, see Supplemental Material.
+We also note that the isentropic sound velocity~\cite{Henning2020} is not the same as the sound velocity that can be extracted from the dynamical structure factor~\cite{Lompe2021}.

 Further insight is gained by studying the long wavelength limit of $S_{\rm eff}$ in Eq.~(\ref{eqn:action-gaussian}) by expanding the fluctuation matrix $M({\bf q}, \omega)$ for small $\vq$ and $\omega$.
 Performing an inverse Fourier transform back to real space, the second term in Eq.~(\ref{eqn:action-gaussian}) reduces to